ttemplen/pokemon/README.md

 	  }
 	}
 	```
 4. Make sure to move any file other than `index.js` out of the `models` folder.
 The only file present in `models` folder should be `index.js`.
-Update the import paths of the files moved out of `index.js` in `controllers` folder.
+Update the import paths of the files moved out of the `models` folder in the `controllers` folder.

 ### Create Pokemon Model